The Great Escape

 Graduation

-At the end of each trimester students take exams.
-Completing them successfully indicates that the students are competent in both Hospitality and English (speaking, listening, reading and writing).
+At the end of the course students take exams.
+Completing them successfully indicates that the students are competent in both Hospitality skills and English (speaking, listening, reading and writing).

-By the time a student finishes trimester five, and the last 2 months of internship, she/he qualifies for a Diploma in General Hospitality Management or a Restaurant Service Management Diploma, depending on the chosen specialisation.
-This takes 22 Months of training and four months of internship.
+By the time a student finishes the course, and the last 2 months of internship, she/he qualifies for a certificate in Hospitality Practice and Customer Service.

 And then?

 It is of course important that students find suitable employment.
-This is why the students are taught how to find a job as part of the course.
+This is why the students are taught how to find a job as part of the course during Job Coaching.
 They practice this when they apply for their internships.

 We are happy to report that a significant number of our students who completed the course have found suitable work, while others have gone on to further their education at university.